ashishguleria04/SENTINEL-UI/README.md

 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. Enable **Developer mode** using the toggle switch in the top right corner.
 4. Click on **Load unpacked** and select the `SENTINEL-UI` directory.
-5. The extension is now installed!
-Click the puzzle icon in your browser to pin it to your toolbar.
+5. *(Optional)* Click the ⚙️ icon in the extension to securely add a Google AI Studio API key to enable the **AI Security Insights** engine.

 ---